wisamb/ZillowHomeValuation/README.md

 ## Introduction

-Zillow is a marketplace website for real estate.
+Zillow is a real estate marketplace website.
 It provides over 100 million home listings in the U.S. One of the site’s features is to estimate the purchase value of a listed home.
 In 2017, Zillow hosted a Kaggle competition to determine which factors influence the accuracy of Zillow estimates, known as Zestimate.
 Zillow accuracy can be summed as follows:

 <div align=center><i>Logerror = log(Zestimate) − log(SalePrice)</i></div><br>